-GP Providers should be aware that their "commissioning" host may be different from their "listing" PCSE or LHB.
+GP providers should be aware that their "commissioning" host may be different from their "listing" PCSE or LHB.

-If you have moved practice during the year, or there have been area changes to your commissioning body (PCSE/dCCG/LHB), you may be required to complete more than one certificate for 2017/18.
+If you have moved practice during the year, or there have been area changes to your commissioning body (PCSE/dCCG/LHB), you may be required to complete more than one certificate for 2018/19.

-More than one certificate will be required in the following circumstances:-
+More than one certificate will be required in the following circumstances:- b) You have changed practice but have also moved to a different Commissioning Body/PCSE/dCCG/LHB.

-- a) You have changed practice during the year, but have remained within the same dCCG/LHB. - In this situation, two certificates will be required and the reference in box D will be different on each. - b) You have changed practice but have also moved to a different Commissioning Body/PCSE/dCCG/LHB. - In this situation, two certificates will be required and the references in boxes D and E will be different on each. - It is acceptable in both situations (a) and (b) to account for personal expenses, personal capital allowances and any private fee income assessed on the self-employment pages of your income tax return on a pro-rata basis should specific calculations relating to each time period not be available. - c) If a change of Commissioning Body occurs as a result of a practice merger, but you remain with the same practice, only one certificate should be completed and the relevant entry in box E will be the Commissioning Body at the end of the year.
+You have changed practice during the year, but have remained within the same dCCG/LHB.

+In this situation, two certificates will be required and the reference in box D will be different on each.

+In this situation, two certificates will be required and the references in boxes D and E will be different on each.

+It is acceptable in both situations (a) and (b) to account for personal expenses, personal capital allowances and any private fee income assessed on the self-employment pages of your income tax return on a pro-rata basis should specific calculations relating to each time period not be available.

+If a change of Commissioning Body occurs as a result of a practice merger, but you remain with the same practice, only one certificate should be completed and the relevant entry in box E will be the Commissioning Body at the end of the year.